CesarHuertaUADY/Proyecto_Fundamentos_IS/Process/Sprints/README.md

 - **Planning:** In this sprint it was planned to make the last correction of the requirements and user stories as well as the third prototype before the delivery date.
 - **Activities:**
 1. Correct functional and non-functional requirements
-2. Redefine requirements in user stories
+2. Correct the user stories
-3. Create the third prototype.
+3. Create the thirtd prototype
 - **Assignees:**
 1. Arturo Cadena, César Huerta, Shaden Aguilar
-2.
+2. Frida Pineda
-3. Create the third prototype.
+3. Miguel Reyes
-- **Results:** A new, better defined list of requirements
+- **Results:** The final list of requirements and user stories and the final prototype for the second deadline.

 ## Fifth sprint from november 14th to november 18th
 - **Duration:** 5 days